bulatdavletov/Set-Theme-for-All-Components/plan.md

 - Simplified text display format for better readability
 - Display list of instances with circular references that cannot be updated
 - Results screen showing successful updates and skipped instances
+- Skips instances that already have the desired theme and shows them in the results
+- Improved UI for results with cleaner design (no colored backgrounds)
+- Added detailed loading states for long-running operations
+- Uses only hardcoded Light and Dark themes instead of searching for available themes
+- Shows the total number of checked layers in both the main view and results screen

 ### Recent Fixes
 - Added comprehensive logging to debug UI and main code execution